 Pandas, Numpy, SciPy and CSV are all libraries, which are a group of features and functionalities for the programming language Python.
 The libraries looked at in this intermediate course, are used mainly for data analysis and can help you can use to analyse, filter, manipulate, aggregate, merge, pivot and clean datasets.

 This three-day course focuses on how to write and run simple data analysis in Python and builds on these using some of the extensions available in Python.
 You’ll also manipulate and clean data as well as use the stats library to conduct basic statistic tests.

 - Conducting simple statistical analyses: The Python Numpy Module

 - Combining For/While loops and Numpy for complex analysis

-- Using Pandas to import and manipulate datasets
+- Using Pandas to import and manipulate datasets.

-- 20% UK students
+- 20% discount for UK students

-- 25%Members of the UK Law and Society Association (UKLSA)
+- 25% discount for members of the UK Law and Society Association (UKLSA)

-- If five people register from the same institution for the same intake, the fifth place is free
+- If 5 people register from the same institution, the fifth place is free.

 For information on our upcoming short courses please sign up to our mailing list.

 The course is directed by Dr Will Lawrence, who completed his PhD at the Department of Electronics and Computer Science at the University of Southampton, and who has a background in psychology.
 Will has rich experience in delivering training in both Python and R, to diverse audiences.